ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- in California, the inference is
-just, that horse hair of the two is in most de­
-mand, and that the greatest sufferer in this
-case is still the owner of the steed.”
-“But
-then,” murmured the ingenious counsel,
-“ you should consider the young man’s pride.”
-“ Yes, yes,” responded the alcalde, “ I con­
-sidered all that, and considered too the stump
-of that horse’s tail, and the just pride of his
-owner.
-Your client will recover his crop
-much sooner than the other, ami will manage,
-I hope, to keep it free of the barber’s depart­
+to keep it free of the barber’s depart­
 ment in this court;” and with this, client and
 counsel were dismissed.